nzzdev/Q-locator-map/README.md

 ## Deployment

-We provide automatically built docker images at https://hub.docker.com/r/nzzonline/q-xxx/.
+We provide automatically built docker images at https://hub.docker.com/r/nzzonline/q-map/.
 There are three options for deployment:

-- Use the provided images
+- use the provided images
-- Build your own docker images
+- build your own docker images
-- Deploy the service using another technology
+- deploy the service using another technology

 ### Use the provided docker images

-1. Deploy `nzzonline/q-xxx` to a docker environment
+1. Deploy `nzzonline/q-map` to a docker environment
 2. Set the ENV variables as described in the [configuration section](#configuration)

 [to the top](#table-of-contents)